ActiveCampaign/aws-ssh-helper/README.md

   is not defined.
 * For instances in a private subnet, an instance in the same VPC with `bastion` in its name will be used as a proxy.
+* The default login user is `ec2-user`.
+If an instance has a tag `LoginUser`, its value will be used instead.